Marvel: Ultimate Alliance 2: Plot

-Nick Fury leads a team of superheroes on an unsanctioned attack on Castle Doom in Latveria after discovering that the newly elected prime minister, Lucia von Bardas, has been supplying weapons to the Tinkerer, who in turn sells them to supervillains.
-After the defeats of her forces, Castle Doom is destroyed in an explosion, with Von Bardas assumed dead.
-One year later, Von Bardas returns as a cyborg and joins forces with several villains to destroy New York City as revenge for the attack on Latveria.
-The heroes defeat Von Bardas, but the destruction and Fury's unlawful actions cause the U.S. government to consider the Superhuman Registration Act (SRA).
-In light of this incident, Fury disappears and Maria Hill is sworn in as the new Director of S.H.I.E.L.D., while Iron Man begins lobbying against the act in Washington, D.C.
+Nick Fury leads a team of superheroes—Captain America, Wolverine, Spider-Man, and Iron Man—on an unsanctioned attack on Castle Doom in Latveria after discovering that the newly elected prime minister, Lucia von Bardas, has been supplying weapons to the Tinkerer, who in turn sells them to supervillains.
+After the defeats of von Bardas' forces, Castle Doom is destroyed in an explosion with von Bardas assumed dead.

+One year later, von Bardas returns as a cyborg and joins forces with several villains to destroy New York City as revenge for the attack on Latveria.
+The heroes defeat von Bardas, but the destruction and Fury's unlawful actions cause the U.S. government to consider the Superhuman Registration Act (SRA).
+In light of this incident, Fury disappears and Maria Hill becomes the director of S.H.I.E.L.D., while Iron Man begins lobbying against the act in Washington, D.C..

 Three days later during a telecast of The New Warriors, Nitro kills over 600 civilians in Stamford, Connecticut, prompting the SRA's immediate passage as Iron Man changes his stance on it.
-Opposing the act, Captain America goes underground, along with several other superheroes (chiefly among them Luke Cage and Iron Fist) and S.H.I.E.L.D agents who form a group called "The White Star".
+Opposing the act, Captain America goes underground, along with several other superheroes and S.H.I.E.L.D agents who form a group called "The White Star".
 In response, the Pro-Registration group, led by Iron Man and Mister Fantastic, develops nanite technology and use it to mind control several supervillains to increase their ranks, including a new formation of the Thunderbolts.
 At this point, the player is given the ability to side with Anti-Registration or Pro-Registration factions; the missions and boss encounters during the following chapters differ based on which side the player chooses.
-The two sides have several skirmishes, including a Pro-Registration raid on a White Star base, and an Anti-Registration attack on a prison convoy carrying their allies.